Utjiman/Utjiman_portfolio/README.md

 - Designed and implemented a chatbot using RAG to enhance user experience and streamline financial processes.
 - Collaborated with cross-functional teams to create a working gen-ai chatbot.

+### Data Engineer Intern @ Preem
+_March 2025 – June 2025_
+- Working with data pipelines in Azure Databricks.
+- Modeling data from a (work permit system) and a (project planning system) to support operational analytics.
+- Handling SQL-based transformations from operational systems like maintenance and warehouse data.
+- Building Silver Layer datasets and preparing data for analytics and dashboarding.

 ---

 ## <a id="projects"></a>🖥️ Projects
 ### Chatbot for Business System
 - Built a chatbot for a financial system.
 - Leveraged FAISS for efficient data retrieval.

+### Metadata & Chatbot Performance (Thesis Project)
+- Investigated how metadata affects the quality of chatbot responses in a RAG Chatbot.
+- Built multiple chatbot variants using FAISS and SentenceTransformers.
+- Tested on structured and unstructured football data from IFK Göteborg.

 ### Fotball Support App (Project TBC)
 - Developing an app dedicated to football fans.